espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

 * description: string (required)

-    Short `recipe` description, which is shown in `idf.py diag` progress.
+    Short `recipe` description, which is shown in `esp-idf-diag` progress.

 * tags: list (optional)

     Strings which identify this `recipe`.
-Used to specify which `recipes` should the `idf.py diag` use.
+Used to specify which `recipes` should the `esp-idf-diag` use.
 All `recipes` with a given tag are used.

 * output: string (optional)